NitLab/oml4j/README.md

     String[] data = { "1", "Ioannis", "Igoumenos" };
     String [] data2 = { "3", "5"};

-Since you have measurement points ready to send to OML, use the inject function as follows:
+Since you have measurement points ready to send to OML, use the inject function of the OmlMP object as follows:

-    omlclient.inject("tbl1", data);
+    mp_1.inject(data);
-    omlclient.inject("tbl2", data2);
+    mp_2.inject(data2);

 At the end of your program, call close to gracefully close the database: